 The U.S. Department of Veterans Affairs (VA) evaluates and approves Central Community College’s educational programs on a program-by-program basis for eligibility of funding under the VA Education Benefits and other programs.
 Veterans, service members, or family members interested in attending college may contact these offices for information regarding benefit eligibility or assistance with the application process:

-After applying for education benefits and receiving the Certificate of Eligibility from the VA, students may provide a copy to the CCC School Certifying Official (SCO) to certify enrollment and class attendance.
+After applying for education benefits and receiving the Certificate of Eligibility from the VA, students provide a copy to the CCC School Certifying Official (SCO) located in the Registration office at Columbus, Grand Island, and Hastings.
+The SCO will certify enrollment and class attendance.
 The VA requires benefit recipients to make normal progress in their course of study and meet CCC’s standards of progress.
-The School Certifying Official will not certify VA benefits for a recipient if standards of progress are not maintained.

-CCC does not impose any penalty, assess late fees, deny access to classes, libraries or other institutional facilities or require a benefit recipient to borrow additional funds due to the individual’s inability to meet financial obligations to CCC because of a delayed funding disbursement from the Departments of Defense or Veterans Affairs [Chapters 31 or 33].
+CCC does not impose any penalty, assess late fees, deny access to classes, libraries or other institutional facilities or require a benefit recipient to borrow additional funds due to the individual’s inability to meet financial obligations to CCC because of a delayed funding disbursement from the Departments of Defense or Veterans Affairs (Chapters 31 or 33).
 This procedure applies only to the portion of funds for tuition and fees paid directly to CCC by the VA, not for additional expenses incurred by the benefit recipient.
-Visit https://www.va.gov/education/gi-bill-comparison-tool/ to see what VA Chapters 31 and 35 may pay student Veterans in addition to tuition, fees, and books.

 Veterans & Military policies and procedures also apply to eligible dependents.
 For more information and VMRC staff contacts, visit the Veterans and Military Resource Center online at https://www.cccneb.edu/veterans.